 The Wärtsilä 20, 26, 32, 34DF, 46, and 50DF series serve as both main propulsion and auxiliary power across a wide vessel range.
 The Sulzer legacy (RTA and RT-flex two-stroke engines, now maintained under Wärtsilä) adds another layer of complexity.
 Spare parts for Wärtsilä engines include cylinder heads, fuel injection equipment, turbocharger cartridges, valve train components, and electronic control modules for the DF (dual-fuel) variants.

-This is the central decision in marine spare parts procurement.
-Both routes have clear use cases, and the optimal strategy often combines both.
+This is the central decision in engine-room spare parts supply.
+Both routes have clear use cases, and the responsible strategy often combines both.

 When to source OEM